Welcome to today's edition of the Rush 24-7 podcast.

 A big building explosion in Harlem.

-This is his district, said that this is the most horrific thing that has hit his home district in his whole time, in his whole career.
+Said that this is the most horrific thing that has hit his home district in his whole time, in his whole career.

-He said this is Harlem's 9-11.
+He said, this is Harlem's 9-11.

-But you gotta Some other terrorists, maybe.
+But you got some other terrorists, maybe.

 Who knows?